gezsi/mdd-clustering/README.md

 ```

 ### Expected Run Time
-The execution time for the `collect_summary_statistics.R` script takes several minutes.
+The execution time for the `compute_clusters.R` script takes several minutes.